-Full proposals must be submitted into the DOE Office of Science Portfolio Analysis and Management System (PAMS).
+Completed proposals must be submitted into the DOE Office of Science Portfolio Analysis and Management System (PAMS).
 For help with PAMS, click the "External User Guide" link on the PAMS website, https://pamspublic.science.energy.gov/.
 You may also contact the PAMS Help Desk, which can be reached Monday through Friday, 9:00 AM - 5:30 PM Eastern Time.
 Telephone: (855) 818-1846 (toll free number) or (301) 903-9610, Email: sc.pams-helpdesk@science.doe.gov.
-All submissions and inquiries about this Program Announcement should reference LAB 17-.
-Proposals submitted in response to this Program Announcement must be submitted to PAMS no later than July 17, 2017, at 5 PM Eastern Time.
+All submissions and inquiries about this Program Announcement should reference LAB 18-1879.
+Full proposals submitted in response to this Program Announcement must be submitted to PAMS no later than April 26, 2018, at 5:00 PM Eastern Time.